All-purpose flour vs self-raising flour

 More, grinding the endosperm into a fine powder, you get a flour that can be turned into all-purpose flour or self-raising flour with the addition of a leavening agent.
 Both types of flour are commonly used for cooking and baking.

-What Is all-purpose flour?
+What is all-purpose flour?

 All purpose flour is the most versatile flour you can find in the market.
 If a recipe says “use flour,” it’s highly likely that the recipe refers to all-purpose flour.
 All purpose flour is equivalent to plain flour in the UK.
+The first true All-Purpose Flour in the UK is our Regenerative All-Purpose Flour.

 All-purpose flour is used in almost everything such as biscuits, bread, and flaky pie crusts.
 All purpose flour can also be used as coating for meats and veggies, and as thickening agent in sauces, gravies, and soups.